 Identifying and managing partners/stakeholders

 The diagram above shows the range of people and organisations who are involved in PSPs.
-The JLA Adviser, the PSP Lead and the PSP Project Coordinator are central to the process.
+The JLA Adviser, the PSP Leader and the PSP Project Coordinator are central to the process.
 It is essential to reach out to partners and the patients, carers and clinicians affected by the health topic being considered.

 It is important that all the organisations that can reach and advocate for patients, carers and clinicians should be invited to become involved in the PSP as partners.
 This helps PSPs to demonstrate that the process was inclusive and aimed to reach as wide a range of constituents as possible.
-While Steering Groups may not be able ot be fully representative of their communities of interest, the Partnership as a whole can aim to be.
+While Steering Groups may not be able ot be fully representative of their communities of interest, the Partnership can aim to be.

 Partners should be organisations or interest groups that represent the following: